MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/undeclared-customizations.md

 manager: "anneta"
 ---
 # Undeclared Customizations
 You can add data to a message without defining the format or nature of the data.
 You do so by using undeclared Z segments.
 Undeclared Z segments are unexpected instances at the end of a message.
 The parser/XML validator does not validate the segment.
-It is not defined by any schema. [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) treats the segment as a binary large object (BLOB).
+It is not defined by any schema.
+Microsoft BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) treats the segment as a binary large object (BLOB).

  [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] passes undeclared Z segment data through as the third part of a three-part message.
 The three parts are the header, the body, and the undeclared Z segment, also called the Z part.
 A segment ID beginning with the letter "Z", for instance, "ZPD" for custom patient demographics information, identifies the Z part.